railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 You do not have to encode the lot number one by one to assign a unique lot number to a set of several items.
 You only need to take a stock move for several products line and click the button :guilabel:`Split in Production Lots`.
-You can then give a lot number prefix (if you want) and Open ERP will complete the prefix in the wizard with a continuing sequence number.
+You can then give a lot number prefix (if you want) and OpenERP will complete the prefix in the wizard with a continuing sequence number.
 This sequence number might correspond to a set of pre-printed barcodes that you stick on each product.